AkashBhargav12/Supply-Chain-Optimisation/Readme.md

 What should the Dashboard Look like?

-Some of the data visulas that may be appropriate in answering our questions include:
+Some of the data visuals that may be appropriate in answering our questions include:

 1. Table
 2. Bar Chart